 The GHT consists of a four-year curriculum of didactics, small group activities, journal club gatherings, skills workshops, and experiential/hands-on global health experiences abroad.
 It culminates with completion of a Mentored Scholarly Activity (MSA), which is a four-year project intended to foster self-directed, scholarly activity within the field of global health.
-A more detailed description of the track curriculum is listed below.
+A more detailed description of the track curriculum and the related goals are listed below.

 GLOBAL HEALTH TRACK CURRICULUM

 Fall: IDPT 6665: Intro to global health course (7 classes, 2 hours each):